Listen to Les McKeown read this blog post:

 A prerequisite of Predictable Success is to be clearly focused on what gets done, by whom, and when.

 Yet most of us are quite the opposite – drowning in a sea of commitments, to-do lists, black holes and open loops.
 In short, we all of us - some more than others - are to some extent wallowing around in our own private, self-constructed swamp.

-I’ve been occupied much this week with the issue of ‘draining the swamp’ – getting on top of that paralysing amount of outstanding work that seems to drain us of energy, enthusiasm and focus.
+I’ve been occupied much this week with the issue of ‘draining the swamp’ – getting on top of that paralyzing amount of outstanding work that seems to drain us of energy, enthusiasm and focus.

-There’s no use pretending that we can get to Predictable Success in that frame of mind – it’s vitally important that we break the cycle and regain total control of our time and other resources.
+There’s no use pretending that we can get to Predictable Success in that frame of mind – it’s vitally important that we break the cycle and regain control of our time and other resources.

-Step 1: Regroup >> Only Do What Only You Can Do
+Step 1: Stop the Drift >> Only Do What Only You Can Do

 Re-establishing a laser-like understanding of what your real job is.